OWQ: Outlier-Aware Weight Quantization for Efficient Fine-Tuning and Inference of Large Language Models: Problem Definition and Motivation

-Keeping these two observations in mind, we can derive a surprising insight by acknowledging the presence of activation outliers in LLMs.
-Previous studies \cite{dettmers2022llm, xiao2022smoothquant} have reported that certain feature dimensions of LLM activation contain outliers with significantly larger values than others.
-These activation outliers cause some elements of $H_i$ to exhibit exceptionally high values, as illustrated in \Cref{fig:overview}.
-This abnormal surge in Hessian values increases the channels' sensitivity to quantization.
-As indicated in \cref{eq:error_H}, even when the same degree of weight perturbation is present, the ensuing change in output can be considerably larger due to some large elements of $H_i$.
-Therefore, if an activation outlier exists, a perturbation in the connected weight will result in a larger output error.
-We refer to the weights that are susceptible to quantization, specifically those associated with the activation outliers in a specific input channel, as a weak column (shown in \Cref{fig:overview}).
+Keeping these observations in mind, we can derive an interesting insight by acknowledging the presence of activation outliers in LLMs.
+Previous studies~\cite{dettmers2022llm, xiao2022smoothquant} have reported that certain feature dimensions of LLM activation contain outliers with significantly larger values than others.
+As shown in \Cref{fig:owq_wct_main} Left, these activation outliers make some elements of $H$ have exceptionally high values.
+This abnormal surge in Hessian values increases the corresponding weight channels' sensitivity to quantization.
+In details, as indicated in \cref{eq:error_H}, even when the same degree of weight perturbation is present, the ensuing change in output can be considerably larger due to some large elements of $H$.
+We refer to the weights susceptible to quantization as weak column, specifically those associated with the activation outliers in a specific input channel.

-Hence, if we quantize all weights to the same bit-width during the weight quantization process, the quantization error at the weak columns corresponding to the activation outliers can lead to substantial perturbation on the output, resulting in a significant quantization error.
-To minimize this quality degradation, it is crucial to apply special handling for those weak columns.
+Therefore, if we quantize all weights to the same bit-width during the weight quantization process, the quantization error from the weak columns corresponding to the activation outliers can lead to substantial perturbation on the output, resulting in a notable quantization error. \Cref{fig:3bit_cdf} supports this assertion, indicating that a large portion of the error originates from a limited number of channels, which align with the weak columns.
+To minimize the error from weak columns, it's imperative to specially address these columns.